 How ESOPs Work?

-Through ESOP, The rights of the employee can be ensured in various ways.
-Employees can buy stock directly or acquire shares.
+Through ESOP, Employees can buy stock directly or obtain shares.
 Through a profit-sharing scheme.
-Or you can get a stock option, or it can be taken as a bonus.
+Or you can get a stock option, or take it as a bonus.

 Limit the net interest deduction to 30% EBITDA (earnings before interest, tax, depreciation, and amortization).
 This was for the 2017 tax bill business.